Eliminater30013/GAN/README.md

-# GANPOP
+# GANPOP: Generative Adversarial Network Prediction of Optical Properties
-Code, dataset, and trained models for a Generative Adversarial Network (GAN) created during the Nottingham Summer Engineering Research Programme.
-The GAN is able to detect the change in optical properties (hence GANPOP) and by utilising Spatial Frequency Domain Imaging (SFDI), it can detect malformed tissue structures indicative of early cancer.
+Code, dataset, and training models for a Generative Adversarial Network (GAN) produced during the Nottingham Summer Engineering Research Programme.
+The GAN is able to detect the changes in optical properties and by utilising Spatial Frequency Domain Imaging (SFDI), it can detect malformed tissue structures in rectangular and cylindrical geometries for simulated tissue.